-We have a full range of canoes, kayaks and paddles for you to use that suit most sizes, ages and abilities.
-We will give you a buoyancy aid and (provided you have done the capsize drill) a spraydeck.
+We have a full range of canoes, kayaks, paddle boards (SUP) and paddles for you to use, that suit most sizes, ages and abilities.
+We will give you a buoyancy aid and if you have done the capsize drill, a spraydeck.
 There are a limited number of light paddling jackets and over-trousers if the weather is cold and wet.
-If it is very cold there are some basic paddle mitts to keep your hands warmer.
+If it is very cold there are some basic paddle mitts (pogies) to keep your hands warmer.
 It is hard to grip the paddle shaft when wearing ordinary gloves and they can make your hands colder, when they get wet.

-There are male and female changing rooms, with fan heaters for the colder months and hot water is available to freshen up afterwards.
+There are male and female changing rooms, with fan heaters for the colder months and hot water is available to wash your hands afterwards.

 Lockers are provided to put your valuables and non-waterproof things such as car keys and phones in.
 Even then we can’t guarantee security.
-Please don’t leave valuables lying around or in kit bags.
+Please don’t leave valuables lying around or in kit bags in changing rooms.

-Tea and coffee making facilities are also available.
-There is a good supply of tea and coffee, just bring sugar (always running out) and milk.
+Tea and coffee making facilities are also available, just bring sugar (always running out) and milk.

-Outside the club, there is on street parking for up to two hours during the day, with no return in four hours.
+Outside the club, there is metered on street parking for up to two hours between 8 am and 6 pm.
 There is a small car park opposite the club entrance that can only be used at weekends when visiting the club, space permitting.
 We are a 10 minute walk from the City Centre and bus station.
 Why not cycle down?
 Cycle racks are available to use.

 What to expect

-Visitors are asked to sign in on a sheet, provide a name, address and contact number and also to let us know if you have any medical conditions that we need to be aware of.
+Visitors are asked to sign in on a visitor’s sheet, providing a name, address and contact number.
+You should let us know if you have any medical conditions that we need to be aware of.

-You must be able to swim at least 10m.
-There is no minimum age but younger paddlers may get on better with an adult to start with.
+You must be able to swim at least 25m unaided.
+Younger paddlers may get on better in a double boat, with an adult to start with.
 Conditions such as air temperature and wind strength and what you are wearing, may dictate whether it is suitable for you to paddle.

 Are we here all year round?

 Yes, but check the calendar for the latest news.
-Occasionally the canal does freeze but then we have an opportunity to tidy up the club and do some maintenance or use the indoor equipment.
+Occasionally the canal does freeze but then we have an opportunity to tidy up the club and do some maintenance or use the indoor paddling and rowing machines.

 Training for awards

-Check the calendar for dates – On some Saturdays at 12pm there are training sessions for those members who want to gain their British Canoe Union 1 and 2 Star awards and those younger paddlers who want to complete the Paddle Power challenge.
-These sessions usually run in the summer months and paddlers need to book first to ensure a session.
-Club coaches are recognised by the national governing body, the British Canoe Union and they can train and assess you over the introductory awards.
+Check the calendar for dates or ask us if you want help.
+There are training sessions for those club members who want to gain their British Canoeing personal performance awards; Start – Discover – Explore.
+These sessions usually run in the summer months and paddlers need to book first to ensure a place.
+Club coaches are recognised by the national governing body, British Canoeing and they can train and assess you over the introductory awards.

 Club sessions – Weekday

-On Monday and Wednesday club members meet at 5.30 pm for a paddling session of around one hour on the water.
-This is coach led, speed and endurance training, in the faster and longer touring and racing kayaks.
+On Monday and Wednesday club members meet in the evening for a paddling session of around one hour on the water.
+This is coach led, speed and endurance training, in the faster and longer, more unstable touring and racing kayaks.
 There are stable boats to start you off and build your confidence and technique.
-This is a good general exercise session.
-Some of our paddlers also compete in regional competitions.
+This is a good general exercise session for experienced paddlers.
+Some of our paddlers also compete in regional and national competitions.

-The club has a small amount of loose weights and a bench press which can be used by adults and those over 16 under supervision.
-We have a paddling machine which replicates the paddling technique and a rowing machine.
-There is also a static bike.
+The club has a small amount of loose weights and a bench which can be used by adults and those over 16 under supervision.
+We have two paddling machines which replicate the paddling technique on land and a concept rowing machine.

-We try to organise paddle trips to local rivers such as the Avon at Warwick and Stratford.
-These usually take place on a Sunday.
-Members will be invited depending on the likely conditions.
+We try to organise paddle trips for club members to local rivers such as the Avon at Warwick and Stratford.
+Some paddlers go to paddle on Stratford Weir and further afield.

-If you have a group of 5 or more that want to paddle then get in touch by email and see if we can arrange a session at a time to suit you.
+If you have a group of 5 or more that want to paddle, then get in touch by email and see if we can arrange a session at a time to suit you.
 We usually can fit in a session to suit your group’s ages and abilities after 6 p.m., when it is lighter at night, from May to August.
 We have plenty of experience of running a one-hour session for Cubs, Scouts and Beavers.

-Why not buy some Mercia Canoe Club canoeing lessons as a different present for birthdays, Christmas or Anniversaries.
-Simply get in touch by email and let us know how many sessions in the pool or at the club are needed.
+You can buy Mercia Canoe Club canoeing lessons as a different present for birthdays, Christmas or Anniversaries.
+Simply get in touch by email and let us know how many sessions are needed.
 We will ask you to make payment by bank transfer and email you the voucher.